-- 19.32 All records required to be retained under these rules and regulations, or copies of such records, shall be readily retrievable for inspection by the Department during the retention period at the establishment where activities described in such records occurred. - 19.33 Records required under these rules and regulations may be retained either as the original records or as true copies, such as photocopies, microfilm, microfiche, or other accurate reproductions of the original records.
+- 19.32 All records required to be retained under these Regulations, or copies of such records, shall be readily retrievable for inspection by the Department during the retention period at the establishment where activities described in such records occurred. - 19.33 Records required under these Regulations may be retained either as the original records or as true copies, such as photocopies, microfilm, microfiche, or other accurate reproductions of the original records.